CommServe Server: System Requirements

 The software supports Java 11.

-The Java version is installed automatically during the installation of this software.
-If you already have a system installed Java version, the software will install another instance of the supported Java version in the software installation path.
+Java is installed automatically during the installation of this software.
+If you already have a system-installed Java version, the software installs another instance of the supported Java version in the software installation path.

-Note: Manually upgrading the Java version installed by the software is not supported.
-We always update the Java version with the latest security updates, so that the components using Java are free from any vulnerabilities reported by the open source community.
+Note: Commvault always updates the Java version with the most recent security updates, so that the components using Java do not have any vulnerabilities that are reported by the open source community.
+To manually upgrade the Java Runtime Environment (JRE) for the Commvault software, see KB article 57019.

 Microsoft Visual C++ Redistributable 2017 is Automatically Installed